Abhimanyu08/blog/_pages/about.md

 Being armed with this impressive skillset, I hope now you can figure out why I added the phrase "rather ambitiously".

-I decided to get good at these areas in which I so obviously sucked.
+I decided to get good in these areas in which I so obviously sucked.
 For a lazy animal like me, it was too much to balance along with college and life (I sucked in them too hehe).
 So, I decided to drop out of college (after wasting an obscene amount of money on tuition) and pursue these fields (I am lucky though cause you can count on the fingers of one hand the number of parents in India who would allow their child to do what I did).

 To get better at linear algebra I am studying "Linear algebra done right" by Axler and "Linear Algebra and Its Applications" by legendary Gilbert Strang.
 To get better at P&S, I am studying "All of Statistics" by Larry Wasserman.